-The Israeli public administration was established in 1943.
-It adopted structural aspects of the Ottoman and the British Mandatory authority and combined them with the traditions of the Jewish National Offices of the Jewish-Yishuv community of Palestine (Kfir, 2002).
-The Israeli public administration is a centralized body (Gilad & Cohen, 2018).
-It has multiple duties and responsibilities, which are supervised and coordinated by different staff units, some of which are relatively autonomous (Sharkansky, 2002).
-Moreover, the Israeli public sector is a provider of stable employment and is characterized by its high professionalism (Stier, 1998 in Okun, Oliver, & Khait-Marelly, 2007).
-New Public Management criteria has been applied during the last decades to significantly transform it (Hammerschmid et al., 2019).
-Nonetheless, many of its administrative systems have remained highly centralized and controlled by different ministries (Mizrahi et al., 2009).
-More specifically, the application of the New Public Management doctrine demands that employees in the public sector become performance-oriented and highly attentive to client’s needs (Eldor, 2018).
+The Israeli public administration, established in 1943, adopted structural aspects of the Ottoman and British Mandate eras and combined them with the traditions of the Jewish National Offices of the Jewish-Yishuv, pre-state community of Palestine (Kfir, 2002).
+The Israeli public administration is a centralized body (Gilad & Cohen, 2018) and has multiple duties and responsibilities supervised and coordinated by various staff units, some relatively autonomous (Sharkansky, 2002).
+The Israeli public sector is a provider of stable employment and has been characterized by its high level of professionalism (Stier, 1998 in Okun, Oliver, & Khait-Marelly, 2007).
+While many of its administrative systems remain highly centralized and controlled by different ministries (Mizrahi et al., 2009), the application of “new public management” criteria to its work in recent decades has significantly transformed it (Hammerschmid et al., 2019).
+The application of the new public management doctrine demands that employees in the public sector become performance oriented and highly attentive to client needs (Eldor, 2018).
 In this context, a recent study has revealed that Israel’s effective application of performance management policies in the public sector is the result of its citizens’ trust in and satisfaction with the different services this offers (Beeri et al., 2018; Mizrahi et al., 2009).

 Outstanding Employees

-Outstanding employees’ main asset is their human capital, which they use effectively to contribute to the improvement of organizational performance.
-Their exceptional performance is determined by different abilities, personality qualities, and attitudes (Elliot, 2005).
-Outstanding employees perform their duties with excellence, “above and beyond the call of duty” (van Loon et al., 2018), and exhibit high levels of contextual and task performance.
+Outstanding employees’ main value lies in their effective contribution to improving organizational performance.
+The degree of their exceptional performance is determined by their particular levels of ability, personal qualities, and attitudes (Elliot, 2005).
+Outstanding employees perform their duties with excellence “above and beyond the call of duty” (Van Loon et al., 2018) and achieve high contextual and task performance levels.

-Personality Traits as Outstanding Performance Predictors
+Personality Traits as Predictors of Outstanding Performance